 - Have a physical exam by a healthcare provider once a year.
-Your provider will ask you questions about your bladder health.
+Your provider may ask you questions about your bladder health.

 - If you have been treated with ifosfamide, cyclophosphamide and/or radiation to the belly area, it is important to tell your provider that you are at an increased risk for bladder problems.

 It can be scary to learn about the late effects of cancer treatment.
-Understand that these complications are not common, but knowing about them helps you stay healthy.
+Understand that these complications are not common.
+Knowing about them helps you stay healthy.
 You can learn more about caring for your health after cancer treatment by creating an OncoLife survivorship care plan.

 Blackwell R.H. et al. Long-term Incidence of Hemeaturia, Urethral Stricture and Bladder Cancer After Radiation Therapy for Prostate Cancer.
 Retrieved October 2, 2019 from https://www.auajournals.org/doi/abs/10.1016/j.urpr.2015.01.001